wdimmy/DatalogMTL_Practical_Reasoning/README.md

 ###### 2.1.3 Add punctual intervals

-Up to now, we only construct the atemporal data, so the final step will be adding temporal information (intervals) to these atemporal data.
-In the stream reasoning scenario, we consider punctual intervals, namely, the leftendpint equals to the right endpoint (e.g., A@[1,1]).
-To be more specific, assuming that we have a datalog-like dataset in **datalog/datalog_data.txt**, if we want to create a dataset containing 10000 facts and each facts has at most 2 intervals, each of time points are randomly chosen from a range [0, 300], we can run he following command (remember to add **--min_val=0, --max_val=300, --punctual**).
+Up to now, we have only constructed the atemporal data, so the final step will be adding temporal information (intervals) to these atemporal data.
+In the stream reasoning scenario, we consider punctual intervals, i.e., the left endpint equals to the right endpoint (e.g., A@[1,1]).
+To be more specific, assuming that we have some facts in **datalog/datalog_data.txt**, and we want to create a dataset containing 10000 temporal facts with each atemporal fact corresponding to at most 2 temporal facts with punctual intervals, and each of the time points is randomly chosen from the range [0, 300], we can run the following command (remember to add **--min_val=0, --max_val=300, --punctual**).
 ```shell

 python add_intervals.py --datalog_file_path datalog/datalog_data.txt --factnum 10000 --intervalnum 2 --min_val 0 --max_val 300 --punctual